Rhenock: People

 Rhenock is inhabited by people of different ethnic groups such as Lepchas, Bhutias, Nepalis (Gorkhas), Kiratis, Biharis and Marwaris.
 Lepcha tribes who were early settlers have their own unique culture.
 Originally followers of Shamanism, they later became followers of Buddhism.
 Some of them are followers of Christianity.
 Bhutias are another group of tribes who are followers of Buddhism and who have their own identity and culture.
 The majority of the people are Indian Nepalis also known as Gorkha.
 Most of them are Hindus by religion.
 Some of the Nepalis Gurung Buddhist; Some others are followers of Christianity.
 In spite of the above, everyone respects others' beliefs and faiths and celebrates others' festivals which makes a peaceful and prosperous society.

 Transport

 Roadways

 Rhenock, Charfatak lies on National Highway-717A connecting Bagrakote to Gangtok, via Labha, Algarah etc.

 National Highway 717B, which is a spur road of National Highway-717A, originates from Charfatak, Rhenock and ends in Menla, Sherathang via Zuluk and Rongli.

 The town is well connected to many parts of Sikkim and its neighbouring state of West Bengal.
 Direct Taxi services access Gangtok, Pakyong, Kalimpong, Pedong, Algarah, Labha, Rongli, Rangpo, Singtam, Ranipool, Rorathang, Panitanki, and Siliguri.

-As Rhenock lies very close to the border between Sikkim and Kalimpong district of North Bengal, so it is also the very important town for the villages of Kalimpong district like Lingsay, Chuba, Beech Kagay, Gendung, Bendha, Pavak, Kataray, Jhusing, Jogi Bhir, Mudung, Pithamchin, Mulkharka, Fusrey, Tagathan, Kashing, Lunchu, Khimsithang, Ladam, Deorali Kagey, Hatticharay, Dabaipani etc. Hence daily taxi services access these villages with Rhenock.
+As Rhenock lies close to the border between Sikkim and Kalimpong district of North Bengal, so it is also an important town for the villages of Kalimpong district like Lingsay, Chuba, Beech Kagay, Gendung, Bendha, Pavak, Kataray, Jhusing, Jogi Bhir, Mudung, Pithamchin, Mulkharka, Fusrey, Tagathan, Kashing, Lunchu, Khimsithang, Ladam, Deorali Kagey, Hatticharay, Dabaipani etc. Hence daily taxi services access these villages with Rhenock.